 NetworkedCITY is a project that combines physical computing, data visualization and real-time computation by the use of interoperable devices, applications and models.
 The project is based on a physical simulation model of a continuously transformed city and a real-time data visualization that allows understanding the interconnection between the environment that surrounds us, the energy we consume and produce, the water we consume and the geographical data of our habitat.

-The aim of the project is to create an urban tool for planners and city managers as well as to stimulate processes of citizen´s awareness, promoting and testing that everything is interconnected, and that networks of people, technology, information and city infrastructure are affecting the way we interact, produce and behave.
+The aim of the project is to create an urban tool for planners and city managers as well as to stimulate processes of citizen´s awareness, promoting and testing that everything is interconnected and that networks of people, technology, information and city infrastructure are affecting the way we interact, produce and behave.

 NetworkedCITY Project debates on how we can think about the cities of the future, not in terms on new construction, but on how we can optimize the constructed environment, how we can take advantage of that invisible layer of information, and how we generate a platform to understand the relations of energy, environment, production, economy and resources into the city.

-Hubs of each urban block of the city are interconnected using a communication protocol that enables them to interchange information and real time data converting the city into a networked informational system.
+Hubs of each urban block of the city are interconnected using a communication protocol that enables them to interchange information and real-time data converting the city into a networked informational system.

 Barcelona Interactive Model is a solution based on the multiscalarity of the used technology.
-The solution is applied on a model in scale 1:500 and the exact same technology can be applied in the city in scale 1:1.
+The solution is applied to a model in scale 1:500 and the exact same technology can be applied in the city in scale 1:1.

 Barcelona NetworkedCITY is an urban tool to test how can information affect the construction of the physical world.